Arcadia-Science/readlif/README.md

 Changelog
 ======
+#### Development branch
+- Adding new API and reader to handle arbitrary dimensions

 #### 0.4.1
 - Fixed critical documentaiton error:
     - `LifImage.scale` is in px/µm, not px/nm for X and Y dimensions